laravel/docs/controllers.md

 PUT/PATCH | `/photos/{photo}`      | update       | photos.update
 DELETE    | `/photos/{photo}`      | destroy      | photos.destroy

+<a name="customizing-missing-model-behavior"></a>
+#### Customizing Missing Model Behavior

+Typically, a 404 HTTP response will be generated if an implicitly bound resource model is not found.
+However, you may customize this behavior by calling the `missing` method when defining your resource route.
+The `missing` method accepts a closure that will be invoked if an implicitly bound model can not be found for any of the resource's routes:

+    use App\Http\Controllers\PhotoController;
+    use Illuminate\Http\Request;
+    use Illuminate\Support\Facades\Redirect;

+    Route::resource('photos', PhotoController::class)
+            ->missing(function (Request $request) {
+                return Redirect::route('photos.index');
+            });

 <a name="specifying-the-resource-model"></a>
 #### Specifying The Resource Model